 If you’ve ever wondered how your opinions can influence people, as well as how others can influence you, the Asch experiment is worth reading about in more detail.
 One of the greatest psychologists of the past century, Solomon Asch, ran a series of experiments during the 1950s.
-These experiments show the degree to which a person’s own opinions are influenced by those of groups.
+These experiments demonstrate to what extent a person’s own opinion can be influenced by that of the group.

 Here are three observations from the Asch experiment and what they actually reveal about human nature.

 1. The Asch experiment challenges conformity – without the individual realising it

 One of Asch’s experiments looked at a vision test sample.
 Participants were shown a line segment.
 They then had to pick the matching line from three segments of different lengths.
 Each participant was asked individually to give their answer regarding the line segment of their choice.

 Sounds pretty straightforward, but, of course, there is a catch.
 Unknown to the participants, there are a number of planted individuals, who are working for the experimenter.
 Their job is to subtly convince the rest of the room, the genuine participants, to come around to their way of thinking.

 This meant, on some occasions, every participant picks the correct line segment, but in other cases, the other members of the group claim that a different line segment is, in fact, the correct answer.